Step 1: Set up an Adyen test account

 - Refund payments, both with and without reference to an original transaction.

-Test the payment features that you want to support.
+Test the payment methods and features that you added to your integration.

 - Ensure your reconciliation is working.